dreamleak/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-This project focuses on well-known game of [Named Link](https://en.wikipedia.org/wiki/Rock_paper_scissors "Rock, Paper Scissors") where vanilla Javascript is used.
+This project focuses on well-known game of [Rock, Paper, Scissors - Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors "Rock, Paper Scissors") where vanilla Javascript is used.
 The player (client-side user) plays against the computer through five rounds.

 As my first programming language, I perceive Javascript as this whimsical entity.
 The labyrinth of information; both abstract and conceptually fresh to my brain, have been quite eye-opening as a learner, and have personally made me appreciate the programming realm way more than I have before.
 I've covered over vital data in regards to Javascript's subprograms called functions, which are highly prominent throughout the language.